Phu255/Nabilarobe-store/README.md

 - Learn very clearly about Associations (Rails)

-- Click the item in the Homepage ,it link to Product#show that item

 - Online payment

 - Choose type of color of product when add it to cart